US Post Office-Warsaw

 In summary, Wyoming County, NY has a diverse history that encompasses Native American settlements, early European colonization, agricultural development, canal transportation, industrialization, and the continued importance of agriculture and tourism to its economy.

-This timeline provides a concise overview of the key events in the history of Wyoming County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wyoming County, New York.

 • 1812: Wyoming County is officially established by the New York State Legislature.